Thursday, December 24, 2009

 This morning I got dressed and tried to quietly go out into the dark and wait at the edge of the front porch with the rifle.
 I have a clear view of the place I have been putting out my corn.
 I know that the deer have found it because it is being eaten and there are clear fresh tracks right around the pile every day.
 Right now the thing I don't know is when they are coming to get it.
 Although, two days ago it was still on the ground when my wife left for work and gone when I left to take the girls to school.

 I watched the stars slowly fade and the light come up while I listened to the owls.
 I did not realise how cold it would be before sunrise by the time I came in my finger tips were aching and I didn't see anything.
-I did learn a couple things while I was waiting out in the darkness.
+I did learn a couple things while I was waiting out in the darkness.1) I gotta find some gloves I can wear that will be easy to shoot with.

 2) I need to bring out some kind of towel or cloth because the lens of the scope gets fogged up in the cold.